Layr-Labs/eigenlayer-contracts/docs/core/PaymentCoordinator.md

 | [`PaymentCoordinator.sol`](../../src/contracts/core/PaymentCoordinator.sol) | Singleton | Transparent proxy |

-The primary functions of the `PaymentCoordinator` contract are for (i) handling ERC20 payments from AVSs (Actively Validated Services) to their operators and delegated stakers for a given time range, (ii) enable the protocol to provide ERC20 tokens to all stakers over a specified time range, (iii) allows stakers and operators to claim their accumulated earnings.
+The primary functions of the `PaymentCoordinator` contract are for (i) handling ERC20 payments from AVSs (Actively Validated Services) to their operators and delegated stakers for a given time range; (ii) enable the protocol to provide ERC20 tokens to all stakers over a specified time range; and (iii) allows stakers and operators to claim their accumulated earnings.

 AVSs can submit payments to the `PaymentCoordinator` contract for a given time range with a specified ERC20 token and amount; this struct in particular is called a `RangePayment`.
 All AVS `RangePayments` are consolidated into a merkle tree and later distributed via posting of the merkle root by a permissioned entity of the protocol.
 These merkle trees are periodically calculated in our backend processing and all historical roots are stored in the contract.
 After a `DistributionRoot` is submitted and the activation delay has passed, stakers/operators(or their personally set claimers) can claim all their accumulated earnings by providing a merkle proof that gets verified against the latest `DistributionRoot`.
 This entire flow will repeat periodically as AVSs submit `RangePayment`s, `DistributionRoot`s are submitted, and stakers/operators claim their accumulated earnings.